Five (Circus Devils album)

-FIVE is the curiously titled fourth studio album by the experimental/psychedelic rock band Circus Devils.
-Released in 2005, FIVE is considered among the band's least accessible albums due to the fragmented moods and styles and the experimental nature of the music.
-All songs on FIVE were written and performed by Robert Pollard and Todd Tobias.
+Five is the fourth studio album by the experimental/psychedelic rock band Circus Devils.
+Released in 2005, Five is considered among the band's least accessible albums due to the fragmented moods and styles and the experimental nature of the music.
+All songs on Five were written and performed by Robert Pollard and Todd Tobias.

 Reception

-"Multi-instrumentalist (Todd) Tobias keeps things primal-n-futuristic while (Robert) Pollard's lyrics allude to the horrors of the human race in a way both cryptic and imaginative.
+The Detroit Free Press wrote, "Multi-instrumentalist (Todd) Tobias keeps things primal-n-futuristic while (Robert) Pollard's lyrics allude to the horrors of the human race in a way both cryptic and imaginative.
 Much like Gang of Fours attempt to wise us to the consumer world, Circus Devils forewarn of a world consuming us."